What is frailty?

 - Keep bones strong.
 Talk to the doctor about vitamin D and calcium supplements.

-- Try high-energy drinks, such as Boost, Ensure, or instant breakfast drinks.
+- Try liquid meal replacements, such as Boost, Ensure, or instant breakfast drinks.
 Smoothies, milk shakes, and milk also may help limit weight loss.

 - Eat many smaller meals rather than 3 larger meals a day.